 There are few science fiction writers with a more illustrious career than Harlan Ellison.
-From short stories and novellas to teleplays and film scripts, the man is a master of nearly every form and genre—and as the most decorated living fantasist, he has eight and a half Hugos (one is shared), three Nebulas, five Bram Stokers, and two Edgars to his name.
+From short stories and novellas to teleplays and film scripts, Ellison mastered nearly every form and genre.
+The decorated fantasist, who passed away nearly a year ago on June 27th, 2018, was the winner of eight and a half Hugos (one was shared), three Nebulas, five Bram Stokers, and two Edgars.

 Even outside of his writing, Ellison’s resume is impressive.
 After running away from his Ohio hometown, he flitted from one odd job to another, working as a tuna fisherman, then a crop-picker, then a hired gun.
 He is also, in his own words, the “most contentious person on Earth”—a self-proclaimed title that his college professor, whom he once punched for insulting his writing, would likely agree with.